 Students are encouraged to consult with the SAS office as early as possible, preferably prior to the first day of classes for the semester, to secure necessary accommodations.
 SAS may require supplemental documentation from a medical or educational professional in order to determine eligibility and appropriate accommodations.
 For additional information or to schedule an appointment, contact us at 864-656-6848 or studentaccess@lists.clemson.edu.
-More information is available on our website: http://www.clemson.edu/academics/studentaccess/.

-ACADEMIC FORGIVENESS POLICY (REVISED 2019)
+ACADEMIC FORGIVENESS POLICY (AF)

 The Academic Forgiveness Policy (AFP) allows an enrolled student seeking a Clemson University degree, with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
 Students with first term of enrollment summer 2019 or after can eliminate a maximum of two courses.
-Further information on specific questions related to the use of Academic Forgiveness can be found at this.
-Link